griba2001/rust-monadic/README.md

 [*flat_mapping*](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.flat_map) with lambdas as [*move* closures](https://doc.rust-lang.org/1.30.0/book/first-edition/closures.html#move-closures) capturing the environment and argument.

-Note: *let* within the macro, introduces an expression, not a block.

 You can use:
 * ```Some( return_expresion)```  to return an expression value
 * ```v <- monadic_expression```  to use the monad result